 It’s the biggest of the Balearic Islands and is often a family favourite… but when is the best time of year to visit Majorca with kids to gain the most from your trip?
-The beautiful scenery set alongside a stretching coastline and huge, very popular resorts means that Majorca is brimming with fun and activities for all of the family.
+The beautiful scenery set alongside a stretching coastline and huge, very popular resorts means that Majorca is brimming with fun and activities for all of the family. and delicious family restaurants!
 Whether you are looking for the hottest time or the cheapest time to go to Majorca, read on to find out when is the best time what activities are open for you and your family.

 Best Time to Visit Majorca for Good Weather

 If you are looking for the hottest time of the year to visit Majorca, then average temperatures peak at 30 degrees in August – the height of the UK school holidays.
 Many hotels, including all inclusive will offer some kids’ club activities in a shady spot.

 However, the temperature starts to rise from May with a maximum of 24 degrees and drop again in October to 24 degrees so the summer months will provide you with that much desired warmth but the half term shoulder months should give you some sunshine too.